 \begin{samepage} \begin{theorem} Let \(\mathcal{E} = (X, P_{\theta} ; \theta \in \Theta)\) be an experiment such that for some \(C \geq 1\) and \(s > 0\) there exists a probability measure \(Q\) on \(X\) such that for each \(\theta \in \Theta\), \(Q\) is \((C,s)\)-indistinguishable from \(P_{\theta}\).
 Then

 \end{theorem} \end{samepage}

-This statement is essentially an application of Lemma~1 of Helgeland\cite{Helgeland1982} and analogous to their Corollary~1 or Theorem~1 of Mammen\cite{Mammen1986}, but for certain non-parametric experiments.
+This statement is essentially an application of Lemma~1 of Helgeland\cite{Helgeland1982} and analogous to their Corollary~1 or to Theorem~1 of Mammen\cite{Mammen1986}, but for a class of non-parametric experiments.
 The proof is given in Section~\ref{sec:upperbound}.